-This calculator also serves as a student loan extra payment calculator so you can see how long it will take you to pay off your student loans by adding extra payments, refinancing your student loans, or doing both!
+This calculator also serves as a student loan extra-payment calculator so you can see how long it will take to pay off your student loans by adding extra payments, refinancing your student loans, or doing both!

 Student Loan Payoff Calculator